-“Stay hungry, stay foolish.”
-Though Steve Jobs spoke these words to Stanford University graduates in 2005 rather than modern business owners, the notion applies today.
-It’s a sense of wonder (matched with a bit of hunger and foolishness) that inspires retail entrepreneurs to start a small business in an ever-changing and hypercompetitive industry.
+“Stay hungry, stay foolish”.
+Though Steve Jobs spoke these words to Stanford University graduates in 2005 rather than modern business owners, the notion applies to everyone.
+It’s a sense of wonder matched with a bit of hunger and foolishness that inspires retail entrepreneurs to start a small business in an ever-changing and hypercompetitive industry.

-Running a small business brings a number of challenges, but it also includes some unique superpowers that can offer you a competitive advantage against big-box retailers.
-Here’s our top five, and how you can use them to become a leader in your niche.
+Running a small business brings a number of challenges, but it also includes some unique superpowers that can offer you a competitive edge against big-box retailers.
+Here are our top five superpowers and how you and use them to become a leader in your niche.

-More shoppers than ever are turning to online retail stores .
+More shoppers than ever are turning to online retail stores.
 While not all retailers can afford to operate a brick-and-mortar shop, when it comes to eCommerce, the playing field is level.
-With a technically proficient and design-minded partner, you can create a stunning online store that’s synced with your brick-and-mortar operations to provide maximum visibility to your customers.
+With a technically proficient and design-oriented partner, you can create a stunning online store that’s synced with your brick-and-mortar operations to provide maximum visibility to your customers.

 When you have expertise in a particular niche, your customers choose you because they feel a real connection to your unique product, mission and brand.

 Be innovative.
 Take risks.As a small retailer, agility is your middle name.
 You don’t have to send every new idea through a rigorous screening process involving multiple stakeholders.
 Instead, you can try something new and adapt to your customers’ needs on a whim.

 Executives at big companies tend to be a bit isolated from daily operations and real customers, but as a small business owner you’re present for every moment.
 From the daily lives of your employees and cofounders to the feedback from customers, you’re privy to every detail.